Dharanidharkrish/Dharanidharkrish/README.md

 - 👋 Hi, I’m @Dharanidhar
-- 👀 I’m interested in Playign with new things
+- 👀 I’m interested in Playing with new things
 - 🌱 I’m currently working as a Devops Engineer in Wipro Technologies.

 <!---